broadinstitute/seqr/deploy/LOCAL_INSTALL.md

     --es-index your-dataset-name \
     --genome-version 38 \
     --source-paths gs://your-bucket/GRCh38/your-callset.vcf.gz \   # this can also be a path inside /input_vcfs/
-    --dest-path gs://your-bucket/GRCh38/your-callset.mt      # this can be a local or gs:// path where you have write access
+    --dest-path gs://your-bucket/GRCh38/your-callset.mt      # this can be a local path or gs:// path where you have write access

 # for GRCh37 callsets, run a command like the one below inside the pipeline-runner container to annotate and load your dataset into elasticsearch
 python3 -m seqr_loading SeqrMTToESTask --local-scheduler \
-    --reference-ht-path gs://seqr-reference-data/GRCh37/all_reference_data/combined_reference_data_grch37.ht \
+    --reference-ht-path /seqr-reference-data/GRCh37/all_reference_data/combined_reference_data_grch37.ht \
-    --clinvar-ht-path gs://seqr-reference-data/GRCh37/clinvar/clinvar.GRCh37.ht \
+    --clinvar-ht-path /seqr-reference-data/GRCh37/clinvar/clinvar.GRCh37.ht \
     --vep-config-json-path /vep85-GRCh37-loftee-gcloud.json \
     --es-host elasticsearch \
     --es-index-min-num-shards 3 \